InftyReader Ver.3 series

 Please note that InftyReader recognizes only <<Black and White>>, <<Binary>> images carefully scanned in either 600DPI or 400 DPI.
 Please be aware that the program fails to run if the imput image contains gray scale image areas or color image areas even partly.

-Image files have to be prepared in either TIFF, GIF, PNG, or BMP format.
+Image files have to be prepared in either TIFF, PNG, or BMP format.
+InftyReader recognizes also PDF.
+It converts input PDF to PNG file first and then recognizes the converted image files.

 Here are some features of InftyReader since Ver.
 2.8 :